smartcontractkit/documentation/src/pages/chainlink-functions/resources/add-functions-to-projects.md

 ### Configure Hardhat

-If you already have a project, you can skip to the [Libraries and Dependencies](#get-the-libraries-and-contract-dependencies) section.
 If you don't already have a Hardhat project, start one with the following steps:

 1. Install [Node.js](https://nodejs.org/en/download/).
 1. Make a new project directory: